josh-collinsworth/joco-sveltekit/src/routes/blog/posts/converting-to-sveltekit.md

 In SvelteKit's case, this is accomplished through [adapters](https://kit.svelte.dev/docs#adapters), which process your code differently for whatever type of app and hosting you're targeting.

-Currently, SvelteKit offers adapters to run your project as serverless functions on the following platforms:
+Currently, SvelteKit offers adapters to run your project as serverless functions on Netlify, Vercel, and Cloudflare Workers.
+It also offers two platform-agnostic adapter options:

-- Netlify
-- Vercel
-- Cloudflare Workers

-…As well as two platform-agnostic adapter options:

 - Node (to deploy your code as a standard Node app)
 - Static (to deploy as pre-generated HTML files)